 Back when our culture was predominantly agricultural, fathers spent much of their time at home with and near their children.
 The Industrial Revolution moved fathers out of the home for the greatest part of the day and created separation between them and their children.
-The Internet Revolution has created further separation with both dads and children “checking-out” on their phones and video games.
-Now, as dads, we have to be even more determined to be present for our kids.
+The Internet Revolution has created further separation with both dads and children “checking-out” on their phones and computers.
+Dads today have to be even more determined to be present for our kids.

 Spending quality time with your children may require sacrifice on your part.
-Going to your son’s or daughter’s school, games, recitals, or concerts may have much more positive effect on their lives than taking that next promotion.
+Going to your son’s or daughter’s school, games, recitals, or concerts may have much more of an impact on their lives than taking that next promotion.
 Fatherhood is more than paying for their food and activities, it’s about physically being there.
 Maybe you need to re-evaluate the priorities in your life.
-Maybe you need to make a correction to your career trajectory to be more present.
+Maybe you need to make a correction to your career trajectory to be present for your kids?

-This one could be a little harder for most men.
+This one could be a little harder for many men.
 It’s much easier for us to do the physical stuff and leave the emotional stuff to our wives.
-Allow yourself to be more vulnerable to your kids.
-We have to deliberately be more intentional about our parenting, paying more attention to their emotional state.
-Engage them, carefully probe, and ask questions about their emotions.
-We certainly need to respect certain boundaries, but you’ll be surprised to discover that they actually want you to be there emotionally – even if they’re not acting like it.
+Allow yourself to be more vulnerable with your kids.
+We have to deliberately be more intentional about our parenting, paying more attention to our kids’ emotional states.
+Engage them and ask questions about their feelings.
+You may be surprised to discover that your kids want you to be there emotionally – even if they’re not acting like it.

 “Being there” for your kids both physically and emotionally will have life-long positive effects on their lives.
 But it doesn’t happen automatically.
 We have to actively take steps to make it occur.
-Perhaps a career adjustment or simply a re-evaluation of our priorities to put their needs or desires ahead of our own.
-The important thing is to make the time to be there for your kids.
+Perhaps a career adjustment or simply a re-evaluation of our priorities will help us put their needs or desires ahead of our own?
+The important thing is put forth the effort and the time to be there for your kids.